gandlapatinithin/my-portfolio/README.md

 # 💼 Nithin Reddy Gandlapati - Developer Portfolio

 Welcome to my personal portfolio!
-This site showcases my projects, skills, and experiences as a developer passionate about Cloud Computing, DevOps, and Full-Stack Development.
+This site showcases my projects, skills, and experiences as a developer passionate about Cloud Computing, DevOps, and Frontend.

 ## 🚀 Features